orochi-network/orochi-network.github.io/src/orochi-network/sdk.md

 });
 ```

-In the example above, we init an instance of `Orand` which provides verifiable randomness based on [ECVRF](../ecvrf/verifiable_random_function.md).
+In the example above, we initiated an instance of `Orand` which provides verifiable randomness based on [ECVRF](../ecvrf/verifiable_random_function.md).

 To learn about Orand integration please check [next section](./contract-integration.md).